Do you want to limit the number of WordPress form entries?

 - Restrict form entries to logged-in users only – great for those who have a membership site or online store.

 - Limit one WordPress form entry per person – really helpful when creating a feedback form to ensure double feedback isn’t submitted.

-- Limit WordPress form entries by age verification – really helpful when you need to be in compliance with local laws.
+- Limit WordPress form entries by age verification – helpful when you need to comply with local laws.

 - Restrict WordPress form entries by user location or IP address – great for blocking out specific regions or preventing spam.

 Depending on your needs, WordPress form plugins give you the flexibility to customize your workflows to save you time.

 That being said, let’s look at how you can easily limit form entries in WordPress.

 Limiting the Number of WordPress Form Entries

 WPForms offers a Form Locker addon that allows you to manage permissions and control who can access your forms.
 Plus, it lets you set up different types of form entry limits on your website.